-Norra cards are sustainable greeting cards printed on Veezel©.
-Veezel© is paper made from recycled wood fibre and grass fibre through a sustainable and circular process.
+Norra cards are sustainable greeting cards that are printed on paper made from recycled wood fibre and grass fibre through a sustainable and circular process.
 Curious how that works?
 Continue reading!

-I stumbled across this paper product when I was searching for a sustainable paper alternative to create sustainable greeting cards.
+I stumbled across a special kind of paper product, called Veezel©, when I was searching for a sustainable paper alternative to create sustainable greeting cards.
 For me, Veezel© stood out because the developers also focus on local sourcing and circular solutions in their strategy to create a sustainable product.
 In a circular economy, resources are continually used and nothing goes to waste.

 The environmental benefits of Veezel© are: